 You should not attempt an offer in compromise without professional help you can trust.
 The IRS has also issued a consumer alert, advising taxpayers to beware of promoters’

 claims that tax debts can be settled for “pennies on the dollar” through the Offer in Compromise Program.

 Still have a question about your Taxes?
 Worried about the IRS?
-Let the professionals at Philip+RAE Associates in Naperville answer your questions and avoid penalties or tax mistakes!
+Let the professionals at Philip+Rae & Associates answer your questions!

 Contact our office by calling (630) 505-3620 or simply fill out the form on this page.